Wasps’ Nests Destroyed £35.00

 Wasps’ Nests, Tree Bumblebees, Ants

+Wasps’ Nests Destroyed £35.00 Fixed Fee.
 Harrier Pest Control is your local Pest Control Company providing pest control in commercial and domestic properties in the North West.
 We specialise in dealing with wasps’ nests.
 If you have a wasps’ nest, bed bugs, rats or mice, fleas, ants in the house or any other pest, then you have found the best pest control company to deal with your problem, swiftly, discreetly and at a fair price.
 Harrier Pest Control operate 7 days per week from April to November, including bank holidays.
-We cover most of the North West including South Lancashire, Greater Manchester, Trafford Borough, Wirral and Liverpool and Cheshire north of Middlewich.
+We cover most of the North West including South Lancashire, Greater Manchester, Trafford Borough, Wirral, Sefton and Liverpool, and Cheshire north of Middlewich.
 For wasps’ nests we have a fixed charge of just £35.00 and we work weekends and bank holidays at no extra cost.

 You can check the savings to be made by using our services by checking the current cost of your Local Council Pest Control at our Price Comparison page.
 We are cheaper than every local council in our area for wasps’ nests.

-We expect to see the first Tree Bumblebee nests by the end of April.
-This is a new and invasive species to our region and is very aggressive in the vicinity of its nest.
+We have now seen the first of the Tree Bumblebees also known as the new garden bee, or bird box bee, this is a new and invasive species to our region and is very aggressive in the vicinity of its nest.
+These bees will be very prevalent in the next few weeks.

-Anything you spot before mid-May will most definitely be a bee of some sort.
+Anything you spot before mid-June will almost certainly be a bee of some sort.
 Be sure to check our Wasps, Bees or Hornets page and our seasonal chart before calling us out, it may save you a call-out fee.

 As a general rule you will not see wasps in the North West until at least mid-June unless it has been an exceptionally warm and early spring.
 We will update this seasonal message as soon as the first wasps’ nests are active.